Kamikotosss/limbuslibrary/README.md

+## The project not only involved the technical implementation of presenting data from Excel but also encompassed a wide range of functionalities to ensure user convenience and high performance across various devices.
-This site is available on [gll-fun.com](https://gll-fun.com) Example of creation a description for skills and passives
+This site is available on [gll-fun.com](https://gll-fun.com)

+## Example of creation a description for skills and passives
 ``` javascript
 const conditionsMap = {
   "[onhit]": "[On Hit] ",